A NSW Government website

 NSW Murray Regional Water Strategy engagement

-To develop the NSW Murray Regional Water Strategy, the department is seeking input on the strategy through public and targeted consultation.
+To develop the NSW Murray Regional Water Strategy, the department sought input on the strategy through public and targeted consultation.

 Public consultation 2022